-The ancient bridge in the centre of the town remains its natural focus and the bridge still retains two of its original 13th-century arches.
+Stroll through the town and you will walk through time, walking in the footsteps of the Romans, Saxons, Normans, Georgians and Victorians.
+Winding through it all is the River Avon.
+The ancient bridge in the centre of the town remains its natural focus, and still has two of its original thirteenth-century arches.